 In this paper, the performance of Booth's Algorithm is compared to modified Booth's Algorithm.
 Each multiplier is simulated in Python, and performance is observed by counting the number of add and subtract operations for various inputs.
-Results are analyzed and discussed to highlight the potential tradeoffs to consider when implimenting hardware multipliers.
+Results are analyzed and discussed to highlight the potential tradeoffs to consider when deciding how hardware multiplication is implimented.